coryknight/plm-jar-builder/PLM-Jar-Builder/Docs/Publish-PlmJar.md

 Accept wildcard characters: False
 ```

-### -JarFilePath
+### -Path
-The path to the jar file that is to be uploaded.
+The path directly to an exercise root folder or to the jar file that is to be uploaded.

 ```yaml
 Type: String